ajoyg/python-challenge/README.md

 # python-challenge
 Repo for python challenge, module 3 of the UCB Data Analytics &amp; Visualization Bootcamp.
 This repo has two folders, PyBank and PyPoll.
-The python script in PyBank summarizes finanacial information of a company's performance while the python script in PyPoll analyzes the election results from voting data across counties.
+The python script in PyBank summarizes finanacial information on a company's performance while the python script in PyPoll analyzes the election results from voting data across counties.

 PyBank<br>
 The main.py python script reads a csv file - budget_data.csv located in the Resources folder within the PyBank folder.
 The script analyzes the financial records from [budget_data.csv](PyBank/Resources/budget_data.csv).
 The dataset is composed of two columns: "Date" and "Profit/Losses".
 The script calculates the following -